nexmo-se/pstn-websocket-app/README.md

 See corresponding diagram first-pstn-call-is-inbound.png

-Step a1 - Answer incoming PSTN A call, drop that leg into a unique named conference (NCCO with action conversation)
+Step a1 - Answer incoming PSTN A call, drop that leg into a unique named conference (NCCO with action conversation),

-Step a2 - Establish WebSocket A leg, once answered drop that leg into same named conference (NCCO with action conversation)
+Step a2 - Establish WebSocket A leg, once answered drop that leg into same named conference (NCCO with action conversation).

-If the voice API application decides to transfer PSTN A party with another party, identified as PSTN B party, then execute following steps
+If the voice API application decides to transfer PSTN A party with another party, identified as PSTN B party, then execute following steps.

-Step a3 - Terminate WebSocket A leg,
+Step b1 - Place outbound PSTN B call, once answered by remote party, drop that leg into same named conference (NCCO with action conversation),

-Step b1 - Place outbound PSTN B call, once answered by remote party, drop that leg into same named conference (NCCO with action conversation)
+Step a3 - Terminate WebSocket A leg.

 Additional info:
-For testing purposes, step a3 and step b1 are trigerred in the application some time after step a2 has completed.
+For testing purposes, step b1 and step a3 are trigerred in the application some time after step a2 has completed.
 In real deployment, your application decides when to transfer call to PSTN B party, if needed at all.

 In step a2, the NCCO with action conversation does not include endOnExit true flag because it may automatically terminate both PSTN calls which is an undesired behavior.
 Instead the application decides what to do in that case, e.g. terminate PSTN A leg or let proceed.